shiliang26/UnknownAware/README.md

 ## Overview

 In this study, we leverage domain generalization to enhance face forgery detection with awareness to unknown forgery algorithms.
+In particular, we improve generalization of models by encouraging it to learn from non-salient areas with subtle artifacts.

 ![Unknown Aware Feature Learning for Face Forgery Detection](imgs/main.png)